Hávamál: Rúnatal

 "Odin's Self-sacrifice" (1908) by W. G. Collingwood.

 The younger Jelling stone (erected by Harald Bluetooth c.
 970) shows the crucifixion of Christ with the victim suspended in the branches of a tree instead of on a cross.

 Rúnatal or Óðins Rune Song, Rúnatáls-þáttr-Óðins (stanzas 139–146) is a section of the Hávamál where Odin reveals the origins of the runes.

 In stanzas 139 and 140, Odin describes his sacrifice of himself to himself:

 The "windy tree" from which the victim hangs is often identified with the world tree Yggdrasil by commentators.
 The entire scene, the sacrifice of a god to himself, the execution method by hanging the victim on a tree, and the wound inflicted on the victim by a spear, is often compared to the crucifixion of Christ as narrated in the gospels.

-The parallelism of Odin and Christ during the period of open co-existence of Christianity and Norse paganism in Scandinavia (the 9th to 12th centuries, corresponding with the assumed horizon of the poem's composition) also appears in other sources.
+The parallelism of Odin and Christ during the period of open co-existence of Christianity and Norse paganism in Scandinavia from the 9th to 12th centuries, corresponding with the assumed horizon of the poem's composition, also appears in other sources.
 To what extent this parallelism is an incidental similarity of the mode of human sacrifice offered to Odin and the crucifixion, and to what extent a Pagan influence on Christianity, has been discussed by scholars such as Sophus Bugge.

 The persistence of Odin's self-sacrifice in Scandinavian folk tradition was documented by Bugge (1889) in a poem from Unst on the Shetland Islands:

 Nine days he hang' pa de rütless tree;

 For ill wis da folk, in' güd wis he.